OpenSLO/OpenSLO/enhancements/v2alpha1.md

 ## [SLO](../README.md#slo)

 **Rationale:** Make names more straightforward and aligned with others.
 Change field indicator to `sli` and `indicatorRef` to `sliRef` it tells which kind of object should be referred there.
+This change should also apply to each objective.

 ```yaml
 apiVersion: openslo.com/v2alpha1